10 Communication Services Stocks Whale Activity In Today's Session - Benzinga

 Explanation

-• For FB FB, we notice a call option sweep that happens to be bearish, expiring in 4 day(s) on February 11, 2022.
-This event was a transfer of 255 contract(s) at a $240.00 strike.
-This particular call needed to be split into 16 different trades to become filled.
-The total cost received by the writing party (or parties) was $44.5K, with a price of $174.0 per contract.
-There were 19386 open contracts at this strike prior to today, and today 34188 contract(s) were bought and sold.
+• For FB FB, we notice a call option sweep that happens to be neutral, expiring in 2 day(s) on February 11, 2022.
+This event was a transfer of 100 contract(s) at a $230.00 strike.
+This particular call needed to be split into 17 different trades to become filled.
+The total cost received by the writing party (or parties) was $27.8K, with a price of $278.0 per contract.
+There were 12854 open contracts at this strike prior to today, and today 53621 contract(s) were bought and sold.

-• For CRTO CRTO, we notice a call option sweep that happens to be neutral, expiring in 11 day(s) on February 18, 2022.
-This event was a transfer of 196 contract(s) at a $37.50 strike.
-This particular call needed to be split into 30 different trades to become filled.
-The total cost received by the writing party (or parties) was $37.2K, with a price of $190.0 per contract.
-There were 232 open contracts at this strike prior to today, and today 1123 contract(s) were bought and sold.
+• For GOOGL GOOGL, we notice a call option sweep that happens to be bearish, expiring in 9 day(s) on February 18, 2022.
+This event was a transfer of 10 contract(s) at a $2850.00 strike.
+This particular call needed to be split into 5 different trades to become filled.
+The total cost received by the writing party (or parties) was $34.1K, with a price of $3414.0 per contract.
+There were 473 open contracts at this strike prior to today, and today 1706 contract(s) were bought and sold.

-• For BIDU BIDU, we notice a call option sweep that happens to be bullish, expiring in 11 day(s) on February 18, 2022.
-This event was a transfer of 102 contract(s) at a $162.50 strike.
-This particular call needed to be split into 21 different trades to become filled.
-The total cost received by the writing party (or parties) was $36.7K, with a price of $360.0 per contract.
-There were 76 open contracts at this strike prior to today, and today 132 contract(s) were bought and sold.
+• For NFLX NFLX, we notice a call option sweep that happens to be bullish, expiring in 16 day(s) on February 25, 2022.
+This event was a transfer of 57 contract(s) at a $400.00 strike.
+This particular call needed to be split into 8 different trades to become filled.
+The total cost received by the writing party (or parties) was $82.3K, with a price of $1445.0 per contract.
+There were 410 open contracts at this strike prior to today, and today 237 contract(s) were bought and sold.

 Options Alert Terminology